 The directors this time are the duo of Anna Borden and Ryan Fleck who had previously made the non-genre likes of Half Nelson (2006), Sugar (2008), It’s Kind of a Funny Story (2010) and Mississippi Grind (2015).
 The screenplay is notedly women-driven, coming from Geneva Robertson-Dworet who previously wrote the Tomb Raider (2018) reboot, Nicole Perlman who wrote Guardians of the Galaxy, and Meg LeFauvre known for animated fare such as The Good Dinosaur (2015) and Inside Out (2015).

 Where I felt Captain Marvel lacking was when I ended up making comparisons.
-DC previously did the female superhero thing with Wonder Woman (2017) and the results had been quite triumphal.
+DC previously did the female superhero thing just before The MCU with Wonder Woman (2017) and the results were quite triumphal.
 When Gal Gadot went into action and kicked ass, you cheered along with her.
-Equally, DC had also incarnated Supergirl (2015– ) on tv screens with shining strength in the form of Melissa Benoist.
-Brie Larson gets to kick ass here but there is never much of the film where she lights it up as something larger than life or has you cheering her on, it is just another Marvel film with typical superheroic action.
+Equally, DC had also incarnated Supergirl (2015-21) on tv screens with shining strength in the form of Melissa Benoist.
+Brie Larson gets to kick ass here but there is never much of the film where she lights it up as something larger than life or has you cheering her on, all you are watching is just another Marvel film with typical superheroic action.

 There is an enjoyable enough scene with Brie Larson fighting a shapeshifter aboard a train – even if the sequence makes one think of the far superior one in Spider-Man 2 (2004).
 On the other hand, the later superheroics seem by the numbers.
 It also seems distractingly off having Ben Mendelsohn voice the lead Skrull where for some reason Maldelsohn delivers the part in a Cockney accent.
 What does give the film a lot more life in the second half is a mid-film twist that turns many of the sympathies that one had assumed up to that point on their head.

 Brie Larson has been on my radar ever since his breakout role in the sensational Room (2015).
-I would have thought she would have been a great natural presence as Captain Marvel but here she seems quiet, demure and doesn’t fill the part with much.
+I would have thought she would have been great as Captain Marvel but here she seems quiet, demure and doesn’t fill the part with much presence.
 The show gains a whole lot of life when Samuel L. Jackson enters and brings his characteristic laidback sarcasm with him.
 Jackson’s presence at least gives the film a lot more natural energy than it had up to that point.

 By far the most amusement the film has is in its constant nods to 1990s culture with Brie Larson initially landing in the middle of a Blockbuster store and then jury-rigging communications equipment from an equally defunct Radio Shack store.
 Azari Akbar makes reference to watching The Fresh Prince of Bel-Air (1990-6).
 There are some cute jokes about constantly having to wait for 90s era technology to load or trying to access the internet.
 There is a great soundtrack of 90s music hits, while Brie spends much of the film wearing a Nine Inch Nails t-shirt and being redressed by Samuel L. Jackson for looking too grunge.